Database Views as Explanations for Relational Deep Learning: Experimental Evaluation

-\paragraph{Evaluation plan} We evaluate the proposed mask learning strategy separately for the $\proj$ and $\join$ languages.
-Our goal is to evaluate the tradeoff between conciseness and soft determinacy.
-To ensure a fair comparison, we use the same explanation size for all methods, denoted as $k^*$, which we determine by thresholding the learned mask as discussed in~\Cref{sec:model_specific}.
+\introparagraph{Evaluation plan} We evaluate mask learning separately for $\proj$ and $\join$.
+For fair comparison, we use the same explanation size for all methods, denoted as $k^*$, which we determine by mask thresholding as discussed in~\Cref{sec:model_specific}.
 We also assess the robustness of $dev_\Delta$ under different database perturbation strategies $\Delta$.
-Additionally, we conduct a case study on one task where we showcase $\select$ and $3$ composite languages.
+Finally, we conduct a case study to show end-user usefulness.